epics-modules/opcua/devOpcuaSup/open62541/README.md

 *   The default installation location is below `/usr/local`.
 Normally, this is a system location, so that the deploy mode setting (see below) would be `SYSTEM`.
     If you want to install into another location, set the option `CMAKE_INSTALL_PREFIX=/other/location`.
 In that case, the deploy mode setting (see below) would be `PROVIDED` and the library location needs to be set.
-The same is true if you want to use the Open62541 library in its build location.
-The library location (set in `CONFIG_SITE.local`) will be `$(OPEN62541)/build/bin` or `$(OPEN62541)/build/bin/Release` or something different, depending on your installation, OS and choice of build directory name.
+    The same is true
+    if you want to use the Open62541 library in its build location (not recommended).
+    The library location (set in `CONFIG_SITE.local`)
+    will be `$(OPEN62541)/build/bin` or `$(OPEN62541)/build/bin/Release`
+    or something different,
+    depending on your installation, OS and choice of build directory name.

 *   After running `cmake`, run `make` followed by `make install`.
 Installation into a system location will need root permission.